Geographical Time for C++

 These longitudes are grouped in equal groups of 15 longitudes per group.
-Each group can be called a Clock Zone.
-There are 24 of these clock zones (seen round the equator).
+Each group is called a time zone.
+There are 24 of these time zones (seen round the equator).
 Here 24 correspond to 24 hours a day.
-Longitude 0 degree is in the middle of its own clock zone.
+Longitude 0 degree is in the middle of its own time zone.

-Consecutive clock zones have one-hour difference.
-Let us say it is 12 mid-night now in the clock zone of longitude 0 degree (Britain or Ghana).
-The time at the next clock zone east (Germany in Europe, Cameroon in Africa) is 1 O’clock in the morning; the time in the clock zone eastward (Finland in Europe, Zimbabwe in Africa) is 2 O’clock in the morning.
+Consecutive time zones have one-hour difference.
+Let us say it is 12 mid-night now in the time zone of longitude 0 degree (Britain or Ghana).
+The time at the next time zone east (Germany in Europe, Cameroon in Africa) is 1 O’clock in the morning; the time in the time zone eastward (Finland in Europe, Zimbabwe in Africa) is 2 O’clock in the morning.
 You can trace round like this, through the equator, to be back at the stating point forming a 24-hour clock.

-If you are in the clock zone of longitude 0 degree (Britain), the time you read from your watch is said to be Greenwich Mean Time.
+If you are in the time zone of longitude 0 degree (Britain), the time you read from your watch is said to be Greenwich Mean Time.
 So, at the time 0 mid-night in Britain, we say the time is 0 O’clock Greenwich Mean Time.
 At that same time it is still 0 O’clock Greenwich Mean Time in Germany, and still 0 O’clock Greenwich Mean Time in Finland.
-The clock zone with longitude 0 degree passing through Britain is the reference clock zone for Greenwich Mean Time.
+The time zone with longitude 0 degree passing through Britain is the reference time zone for Greenwich Mean Time.
 Greenwich Mean time is the same in every country.
-For example, 1 O’clock Greenwich Mean Time is 1 O’clock Greenwich Mean Time in every country, which is 1 O’clock local time in Britain (since the British clock zone is a reference).
+For example, 1 O’clock Greenwich Mean Time is 1 O’clock Greenwich Mean Time in every country, which is 1 O’clock local time in Britain (since the British time zone is a reference).

 Note: 0’clock is also said to be 24 0’clock in the 24 hour-clock.